cow-snake/nikke-mg/docs/lategame.md

    *Spawns Glass Slippers to buff his DEF (Courtesy: Kontossis on youtube)*

-   It comes back and **buffs itself with 360% DEF from the slippers**.
+   It comes back and **<span class="color-red">buffs itself with 360% DEF from the slippers</span>**.
 This defense buff makes you hit like a wet noodle.
 First, it shoots a crystal that deals AoE damage, then it will spawn the slippers and go into attack mode.
 You can tell when the slippers are going to attack when they start glowing blue.
-They have to be destroyed by **a single strong shot.** Repeat this 4 times until all the slippers are destroyed.
+They have to be destroyed by **<span class="color-red">a single strong shot</span>.** Repeat this 4 times until all the slippers are destroyed.
+Each shot removes 1 layer (90%) of the DEF buff.

    If you can’t destroy slippers, just shoot to stun it because slippers attack mode deals huge damage to your Nikke (not recommended if your Nikke is CP high diff).